markaspot/docs/docs/api.md

 #### Testing the API
 Mark-a-Spot comes with a built-in GeoReport v2 Server.
 See how it works:
-1. Go straight to the  Api Key Auth Provider copy the API Key.
+1. Go straight to the  Api Key Auth Provider page and copy the API Key of the test user.
-2. Open a shell paste the command replacing the default API Key "abcdef123456".
+2. Open a shell and paste the command having replaced the default API Key "abcdef123456".
 3. Watch how content has been created on the Service-Request page.

 ```